matthewwall/weewx-interceptor/readme.txt

 Which one you choose depends on your network configuration, network hardware, and your ability to add and configure devices on the network.

+In the examples that follow,
+  X.X.X.X is the address of the internet bridge Y.Y.Y.Y is the address of the computer on which weewx is running PPPP is the port on which the driver is listening

 1) Hijack DNS